WWE 2K17: Game modes

 There are a variety of different game modes in WWE 2K17.
 Unlike previous entries in the 2K series, WWE 2K17 initially didn't feature a single-player story mode in the base game (The Hall of Fame showcase was later added as DLC, featuring the WWE Hall of Fame Class of 2016 entrants in order, from Sting VS. Ric Flair for the NWA World Heavyweight Championship (WCW belt) at WCW Clash of the Champions to a dream match between The Godfather and Papa Shango at the Wrestlemania 32 arena.

 Play mode

 Play mode allows the player to jump into a quick match with their own custom settings like match types, participants, etc.

 MyCareer mode

 MyCareer mode allows the player to create their own superstar to compete for championships on the main roster and/or in NXT.
 MyCareer mode is exclusive to PlayStation 4, PC and Xbox One.

 The mode also incorporated the new Promo Engine, so Superstars can express themselves to the WWE Universe and also call out or respond to other WWE Superstars.
-Backstage interviews with Renee Young take on a whole new dimension with the new backstage brawling gameplay.
-Now more than ever, how a player competes, reacts, what is said, and even what attire is worn can make a difference in a Superstar's journey through the WWE.
+Superstars can now attend backstage interviews with Renee Young with backstage brawling gameplay.
+Now how a player competes, reacts, what is said, and what attire is worn can make a difference in a Superstar's journey through the WWE.
 At some point, players are also likely to come face-to-face with Brock Lesnar and his advocate, Paul Heyman.